-A popular program amongst low-income Americans is the Lifeline program.
-This is a federal program that was designed to help make communication services more affordable.
-It is able to help by providing a discount every month on telephone services for landlines and wireless options.
+You may be wondering, “how does the lifeline program work?”
+Well, it is able to help by providing a discount every month on telephone services for landlines and wireless options.
 This program can even offer discounts for broadband internet and voice-broadband bundled services as well!
-Typically this program will be able to provide up to $9.25 in discounts for qualifying applicants.
+Typically, this program will be able to provide up to $9.25 in discounts for qualifying applicants.

 If you are interested in the Lifeline program, your income must be 135% less than what is stated in the federal poverty guidelines.
 However, you may also be approved for this program if you or someone in your household qualifies for other programs like: